prayagupa/learnyouascala.fm/README.md

 * What is the difference between an `object` and a `class`?
 * What is a `case class`?
 ```
-Case classes can be seen as plain and immutable data-holding objects that should exclusively depend on their constructor arguments.
+Case classes can be seen as plain and immutable data-holding objects
+that should exclusively depend on their constructor arguments.

+eg.
+sealed trait Entity
+case class Visitor(var name: String, var geoLocation: String) extends Entity

+val me = Visitor("Prayag", "IA, USA")
+me.name = "NG" // call to a mutator

+* useful for pattern matching, a more powerful relative of the
+  much-despised switch/case mechanism
 ```

 * What is the difference between a Java future and a Scala future?
 (TC, 2015)